mhagenow01/ECE532ClassifierComparison/README.md

 ### Results
-See the final report in the /Documents/ directory for a more thorough discussion.
+See the final report in the /Documents/ directory for expanded discussion (what could fit in 5 pages!).

 **Regression analysis using Steel Plate faults:**